Claire Miller is studying a degree in Aerospace Engineering and is currently battling with MATLAB for her dissertation. Snacks are welcome.

 The landing gear of an aircraft has a number of demands placed upon it.
 It needs to be able to absorb shock energy from landing, allow the aircraft to be steered, and ultimately support the aircraft when it is on the ground.
 With the technological knowledge that is available, most aircraft now have retractable undercarriages to reduce the parasitic drag that the aircraft experiences - another technical specification for the landing gear.

 A particular part of the landing gear system that this report will investigate is the trunnion.
 This is a fixed structural support that is a part of (or attached to) the upper strut cylinder of a landing gear strut.
-It contains bearing surfaces, which permit the rotation of the entire gear assembly for steering.
+It contains bearing surfaces, which allows the rotation of the entire gear assembly for steering.

 This report will explore the objectives and functions of the trunnion and investigate the most suitable materials that could be used for the component.
 Specifically, the report will consider the trunnion used in the port mainwheel undercarriage of the F-35 Joint Strike Fighter, since the Department of Defence recommended fixes to the F-35C landing gear in January 2017 (Mizokami, 2017).
 From there a case study of the materials and the manufacturing methods that could be used can be put together, and then compare this with what is currently used and what academic papers and journals suggest.